 An advanced health care directive in California provides specific instructions to be carried out by health care providers if an individual is in an irreversible coma or sick with no hope of recovery, for example.
 An advance health care directive can address the following:

 - Preferences regarding life-sustaining treatments

 - Preferences regarding end-of-life procedures

-An advance health care directive is an important part of a complete estate plan, providing specific instructions to be carried out in the event of incapacitation.
+An advanced health care directive in California is an important part of a complete estate plan, providing specific instructions to be carried out in the event of incapacitation.
 Our law firm can help you complete your estate plan, identifying how health care directives/living wills, health care powers of attorney, and other tools can benefit you.

 It’s Never Too Early… Or Too Late… To Get This Done

 If you’re thinking that you’re relatively young and that you have plenty of time to obtain Los Angeles healthcare directive law services, we urge you to reconsider your position.
 If anything, leaving a young family at risk of having to deal with unexpected loss on top of everything else that will need to be organized and handled is even more difficult than when someone passes at a much more advanced age.

 That said, if you think it’s too late to put together an advanced healthcare directive in California or even an overall estate plan, we also urge you to reconsider that position.
 As mentioned above, things like estate planning in general and Los Angeles healthcare directive law services in particular can be done relatively quickly if you have the right kind of help.
 You can also be certain that if you work with the Law Offices of Alice A. Salvo that these things will be done right, so you won’t have to worry about them again.
 Perhaps more importantly, your loved ones will be able to rest easier as well.